algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 What changed in the 20th century?
 What is categorically different today?
+___
-It takes a fading images, folds them according similarities and makes them come back as returning voices.
+**It takes a fading images, folds them according similarities and makes them come back as returning voices.**
-This is what we take some images and you put them the words.
-A specific to, to make them sound.

-So this is the way of writing.
-So if you're with the images, so if you're with the 18th, 19th century, then it's, it's white text.
-And this is a new one.
-So it's fading and writing text, written text, fading images and returning voices.
-They're coming back.
-This is what it's today that they look like.
+___

-**So in mathematical terms**, the arithmetics of numbers of everything gave birth to algebra and the geometry of characters of anything.
+**So in mathematical terms**: the arithmetic of numbers of everything gave birth to algebra and the geometry of characters of anything...

-**In philosophical terms**, the dialectical progress towards the fictional eternal science of camp or Hegel is coming back and fragmented voices in the form of Nietzsche and Heidegger.
+**In philosophical terms**: the dialectical progress towards the fictional eternal science of Kant or Hegel is coming back in fragmented voices in the form of Nietzsche and Heidegger.

-Thermodynamics got quantum mechanics, logic, logistics, linguistics, philology, psychoanalysis got propaganda, marketing and public relations products got articles, and so on for these returning first.
+Thermodynamics got quantum mechanics... logic got logistics... linguistics got philology... psychoanalysis got propaganda, marketing and public relations... products got articles...

-These returning voices came up surprisingly clumsy and roaring.
+first These returning voices came up surprisingly clumsy and roaring.

 They appear fast, powerful and brutal.

 I'm sure that all things shown should have a voice, like people have voices.

+Yes

-Yes, I'm thinking of everything as tokens, imagining the world, everything.
+I'm thinking of everything as tokens, imagining the world, everything.

 Like a word, a concept, a feeling, a sentence, an argument, a writing, an image, an object, a person, a company, an institutional brand, an animal, a tree, a place, nature.

-I think of their images, fate and time, and their voices coming back in space.
+**I think of their images, fade in time, and their voices coming back in space.**

 ### 6 Feeling Guilty

 In the year 2026, I work among all the tokens, amazed and curious.
-Everything came back folded, connected, instant.
+Everything came back - folded, connected, instant.
 A full form of super real colours was almost which are almost familiar.
-I easily mailed meet, for example, Swinton imagining the last 19th century beauty in conversation with the 21 century tokens.
+I easily mailed meet, for example, Swinton, imagining the last 19th century beauty in conversation with the 21 century tokens.

-So until there is talking about femininity, power, shapeshift, supernatural, supermodel, free woman from the toy of use and perfection, Tokyo's urban energy, European sensibilities.
+So until there is talking about femininity, power, shapeshifting, supernatural, supermodel, free woman from the toy of use and perfection, Tokyo's urban energy, European sensibilities.

 Also, numbers in there are in and there are hypnotic songs sound like sirens, promising knowledge and offer visions of a bright future.